-Continuing Professional Development, or CPD, is a vast expanding area of many careers, offering a mechanism by which you can document your work above and beyond your job role, aiding upwards progression.
-Knowing what exactly CPD is, often illustrates just how many of the activities you currently participate in that would count towards your annual submission.
-Our CPD scheme is wide ranging as we appreciate our members come from all areas of the life sciences, and the development of one member may differ widely from the development of another.
+Continuing Professional Development, or CPD, is a vast expanding area of many careers.
+If offers a mechanism by which you can document your work above and beyond your job role, aiding upwards progression.
+Our CPD scheme is wide ranging as we appreciate our members come from all areas of the life sciences.